How to find what you are looking for

 This section discusses the various forms of treatment that are available for JIA.
 These include medications for JIA, medications for pain, psychological treatments, physical treatments, and other types of care.
 This section also explains the importance of attending regular check-ups.

 This section discusses the transition to adult health care and gives tips for making this transition easier.
-It also provides information for teenagers about pursuing higher education or entering the work force.
+It also provides tips for parents to encourage healthy lifestyle habits in their teen.
 This section explores what researchers think the future holds for JIA, and gives some useful resources.

 This material has been developed in close collaboration with the health care professionals of the Rheumatology department at The Hospital for Sick Children, as well as other expert professionals from this and other hospitals.
 Children with JIA, and their parents, have also made a valuable contribution to the material in this resource centre.
 The material was developed through funding from the Canadian Arthritis Network and The Arthritis Society.